 What Does AIAT Mean?

-AIAT is information that is provided to installers by the manufacturer in order to install X-ray equipment properly.
+AIAT is information that is provided to owners and installers by the manufacturer in order to assemble, install, adjust, and test X-ray equipment properly.
 This information is very important to installing vendors because it is an FDA requirement.
-The 2579 Forms that are required to be filled out upon installation contain this statement which reference use of AIAT information:
+The 2579 Forms that are required to be filled out upon installation contain this statement which references use of AIAT information:

-So you can see that this information is priceless to vendors who install equipment and very much needed and required.
+So, you can see that this information is priceless to vendors who install equipment and is legally required of the OEM per the FDA.